Key Takeaways

 Some subtle yet powerful signs tell you that you are excelling at your job.

 They can help you realize and recognize that you are reaching your professional potential.
-They can help you understand that you are heading in the right direction for your career.
+They can help you confirm that you are on the right track for your career.

 “The only way to do great work is to love what you do.” — Steve Jobs, former CEO of Apple